Potter's ex-chief: 'I saw no violation' of policy by officer

 Ijames also testified it was very unlikely that Wright could have driven away had Potter actually used her Taser.
 That pushed back against a prosecution use-of-force expert who testified earlier that using either a gun or a Taser on Wright would have made things worse because he could have been incapacitated and his vehicle could have become a weapon.

-After Potter shot Wright, his car took off and crashed seconds later into an oncoming vehicle, hurting several people.
+After Potter shot Wright, his car took off and crashed seconds later into an oncoming vehicle, hurting his passenger and someone in the other car.

 Ijames, who said he wrote the Taser policy for the International Association of Chiefs of Police, told the court Thursday that he disagreed with a prosecution use-of-force expert who testified that Potter was too close to Wright for the Taser to be effective.